oliviawilson2003/blog/building-a-python-data-pipeline-integrating-algorithms-and-cicd-for-ios.md

 print(prediction)
 </pre>

-This will predict the age based on the length of a name.
-While simple, this shows how to integrate machine learning into your pipeline.
+This will estimate the age from the size of a name.
+While simple, this shows how to integrate machine learning into the pipeline.

 ### Integrating CI/CD for iOS

-Now that you have a data pipeline with algorithms, the next step is integrating a [**CI/CD pipeline for iOS**](https://www.yourquorum.com/question/how-to-set-up-a-ci-cd-pipeline-for-your-ios-app-using-fastlane-and-github-actions?utm_source=github_sh&utm_medium=social_sh&utm_campaign=blog).
-CI/CD stands for Continuous Integration/Continuous Deployment.
-It automates testing and deployment, ensuring code is always working and updated.
+That brings me to the point: integrating a [**CI/CD pipeline for iOS**](https://www.yourquorum.com/question/how-to-set-up-a-ci-cd-pipeline-for-your-ios-app-using-fastlane-and-github-actions?utm_source=github_sh&utm_medium=social_sh&utm_campaign=blog) now that you have a data pipeline with algorithms.
+CI/CD means Continuous Integration/Continuous Deployment.
+Precisely, it eliminates the need to test and deploy code, and it helps to avoid the situation when code becomes stale or does not function.

-To connect your Python pipeline with an iOS app, you’ll need to automate the process.
-Here’s a simple way to use **GitHub Actions** for CI/CD.
+The easiest way to integrate your Python pipeline with an iOS app is to make it automatic.
+This is how you can use CI/CD on **GitHub Actions** — Here is a basic format on how to setup ci/cd.

 1.  **Set up GitHub repository**: Create a GitHub repository for both your Python code and your iOS app.

-2.  **Write a CI configuration file**: In your GitHub repository, add a .github/workflows/ci.yml file to define the workflow.
+2.  **Write a CI configuration file**: The name of the workflow can be set as you wish, but for the specific example, you should create an .github/workflows/ci.yml file in your repo.
 This could look like:

 <pre>
     name: Python CI